CExA-project/ddc/docs/first_steps.md

 # Data allocation

-We allocate two 2D Chunks along the X and Y dimensions which will be used to map temperature to the domains\' points at t and t+dt.
+We allocate two 2D Chunks along the X and Y dimensions which will be used to map temperature to the domains' points at t and t+dt.

 \snippet heat_equation.cpp data allocation